 by Stephan Becker, Founder and President of Beautiful Oceans

-Despite what one might think, the fact that Wakatobi Dive Resort has chosen a remote island off the Indonesian coast of Southern Sulawesi, as its place of operation does not guarantee for healthy coral reefs and such prolific marine life.
-Just in case you were not aware, South-East Asia is also a place on earth where some of the most destructive fishing practices take place; dynamite fishing, cyanide fishing and muroami netting, to name just a few, are common practices in this region of the world.
+Despite what one might think, the fact that Wakatobi Dive Resort chose a remote island off the Indonesian coast of Southeastern Sulawesi as its place of operation does not guarantee for healthy coral reefs and such prolific marine life.
+Just in case you were not aware, Southeast Asia is also a place on earth where some of the most destructive fishing practices can take place; dynamite fishing, cyanide fishing and muroami netting, to name just a few, are common practices in this region of the world.

-This obviously begs the question – How does Wakatobi Dive Resort fend off destructive fishing methods to protect the very resource its business relies upon?
-Intriguing as well – What is the reason behind the sea of waving hands and the genuinly warm smiles given by the local community on our way from the Wakatobi Dive Resort charter through the local villages all the way to the reosrt?
-Well, turns out that the connection between happy local communities and healthy coral reefs is, simply put, a finely balanced agreement established between the villages and the owners of Wakatobi Dive Resort.
+This obviously begs the question: How does Wakatobi Dive Resort fend off destructive fishing methods to protect the very resource its business relies upon?
+Intriguing as well: What is the reason behind the sea of waving hands, genuinely warm smiles and welcoming attitudes of those in the local communities?
+Well, turns out that the connection between happy villagers and healthy coral reefs is, simply put, a finely balanced agreement established between the villages and the owners of Wakatobi Dive Resort.
 An agreement based on the payment of an annual lease paid to 17 village communities and the delivery of resort-generated electrical power in exchange for a promise to respect no-fishing zones on the local coral reefs.
-Local fishermen were quick to realize that this agreement brought direct benefits to the community in the form of additional revenues; they also realized, there are also spillover effects from protected reefs that seem to be replenishing adjacent fishing grounds that provide areas for sustainable amounts of fish to continue traditional fishing activities.
+Local fishermen were quick to realize that this agreement brought direct benefits to the community in the form of additional revenues; they also realized there are spillover effects from protected reefs that seem to be replenishing adjacent fishing grounds which provide areas for sustainable amounts of fish to continue traditional fishing activities.

-The result is a protected 20 KM (12.5 miles) coastline of prime coral reef that is made available for divers and snorkelers to enjoy in a high-end resort atmosphere.
-With direct monetary contribution, the Wakatobi Dive Resort Collaborative Reef Conservation Program seems to have achieved what other destinations still dream about – or may have never imagined; a coral reef preservation model based on solid foundations using a simple business equation – payment of monies in exchange for the protection of the very resource the diving business relies on.
+The result is a protected 20 KM (12.5 miles) coastline of prime coral reef that is made available for divers and snorkelers to enjoy at a high-end resort atmosphere.
+With direct monetary contribution, the Wakatobi Dive Resort Collaborative Reef Conservation Program seems to have achieved what other destinations still dream about or may have never imagined; a coral reef preservation model based on solid foundations using a simple business equation that equates to payment of monies in exchange for the protection of the very resource the diving business relies on.
 This simple business equation still seems to elude quite a few shortsighted dive business owners in many of the tropical diving destinations where coral reefs are dwindling.

-In the words of Wakatobi Dive Resort Founder Lorenz Mãeder, “Destructive fishing methods are the economic equivalent of slaughtering the goose that lays golden eggs… I believe that alignment of interests, and that includes long-term financial interests, with local communities can do much more to protect the valuable reef resources in Indonesia than a rigid system of grants and education attempts by environmental organizations ever could.”
+“Destructive fishing methods are the economic equivalent of slaughtering the goose that lays golden eggs.
+I believe that alignment of interests, and that includes long-term financial interests, with local communities can do much more to protect the valuable reef resources in Indonesia than a rigid system of grants and education attempts by environmental organizations ever could.”